|

 Alishba Imran

-I'm also grateful to be supported by various communities who have supported my work and education: Masason Foundation, Interact Fellowship, Accel Scholars, and Emergent Ventures.
-During my time at Berkeley, I was involved with the external and research teams at Machine Learning at Berkeley, where I supported research initiatives and organized events connecting students with founders and startups across the Bay Area.
+I'm grateful to be supported by various communities who have supported my work and education: Masason Foundation, Interact Fellowship, Accel Scholars, and Emergent Ventures.
+During my time at Berkeley, I was involved with the external and research teams at Machine Learning at Berkeley.

 Email /